LuxenStudio/repo3/README.md

 It’s as simple as plug and play with luxenstudio!

-On top of our API, we are committed to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things Luxen.
+We are committed to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things Luxen.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

-Finally, have feature requests?
+Have feature requests?
 Want to add your brand-spankin'-new Luxen model?
 Have a new dataset? **We welcome any and all [contributions](https://docs.luxen.studio/en/latest/reference/contributing.html)!** Please do not hesitate to reach out to the luxenstudio team with any questions via [Discord](https://discord.gg/NHGtYRAW).

 We hope luxenstudio enables you to build faster :hammer: learn together :books: and contribute to our Luxen community :sparkling_heart:.

 # Quickstart

 The quickstart will help you get started with the default vanilla luxen trained on the classic blender lego scene.
-For more complex changes (e.g. running with your own data/ setting up a new Luxen graph, please refer to our [references](#learn-more).
+For more complex changes (e.g. running with your own data/setting up a new Luxen graph, please refer to our [references](#learn-more).

 ## 1. Installation: Setup the environment